310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_1.md

 			</ul>
 			<div data-tab="1b-n">
             	{% bubble Midori sigh2 %}
-              Mm~ I'm not really sure, but… Morisawa-senpai has been acting kinda strangely lately…
+              Mm~ I'm not really sure, but… Morisawa-senpai has been acting kinda strange lately…

               Tetora-kun and Sengoku-kun say that's the usual for him, but…